top of page

 • Jan 19

-Prior to Independence, Tripura was a thirteen gun-salute state under the Governor of Bengal.
-The state enjoyed a great degree of autonomy, but its geopolitical situation was complicated by its proximity to what would soon become East Pakistan.
+Before Independence, Tripura was a thirteen-gun salute state under the Governor of Bengal.
+The state enjoyed a great degree of autonomy due to the lack of a direct British Resident.
+However, its geopolitical situation was complicated by its proximity to what would soon become East Pakistan.
 Following the partition of India, large parts of Tripura's territory were ceded to East Pakistan, effectively isolating Tripura from Assam due to the lack of rail and road connections.

 Ujjayanta Palace, former royal palace of the Princely State of Tripura